doug-moen/openscad2/rfc/Objects.md

 translate([0,0,height]) sphere(r=radius);
 cylinder(d=diameter,h=height);
 ```

+You may need auxiliary modules, but they can directly refer to top level
+parameters as "global variables".
+In this style, there is no need to
+pass all parameters as arguments, which saves a lot of code if you
+have many model parameters.

 In OpenSCAD2, the prototype style is just as powerful as the module style
 for code reuse.
 Instead of writing